Resources & Continuing Professional Development

-The Staff & Continuing Professional Development page is intended to support each FEDEC college's staff development needs.
+The Resources & Continuing Professional Development page is intended to support each FEDEC college's staff development needs.
 It will regularly update to set out opportunities linked to specific individual skills development.

 It also details initiatives that support whole college workforce development strategies, including comprehensive links and information about them and how college partners and individuals leaders and managers can seek to engage with them.